ashishkumar006/assignment6/README.md

 - **Test Accuracy**: Greater than **99.4%** on the MNIST test dataset.
 - **Parameters**: The model has fewer than **20,000 parameters**, making it efficient in terms of model size and computational requirements.
+- Achieves a test accuracy of 99.44% at epoch 11

 ## Training Details